codion-is/chinook/chinook-lambda/LAMBDA.md

 # The Ultimate Guide to Codion Serverless Lambda Deployment

-**A comprehensive guide to running Codion applications on AWS Lambda, including lessons learned, API Gateway deep-dive, and production deployment strategies.**
+**A comprehensive guide to running Codion applications on AWS Lambda, including lessons learned and production deployment strategies.**

 ---